Feb 20, 2017 8:30 AM CET

 15. Election of auditor

-18. on the Board's proposal regarding a long-term share savings incentive program 2016 (LTIP 2016) and transfer of shares under LTIP 2017 and amendment to terms of LTIP 2016 and LTIP 2015 respectively
+18. Resolution on the Board's proposal regarding a long-term share savings incentive program 2017 (LTIP 2017) and transfer of shares under LTIP 2017 and amendment to terms of LTIP 2016 and LTIP 2015 respectively

 (a) reduction of the share capital by way of cancellation of own shares;